gracefank/rooted445/README.md

-# rooted
+# Rooted

-rooted is an idle collection game built using Phaser, JavaScript, and HTML5!
+Rooted is an idle collecting game built using CSS and JavaScript in HTML5!
 In this game, you can attract friendly visitors to your garden by decorating it with unique plants.